Chem1 General Chemistry Virtual Textbook → dynamics → mechanisms

 We can generally expect that one of the elementary reactions in a sequence of consecutive steps will have a rate constant that is smaller than the others.
 The effect is to slow the rates of all the reactions — very much in the way that a line of cars creeps slowly up a hill behind a slow truck.

 The three-step reaction depicted here involves two intermediate species I1 and I2, and three activated complexes numbered X1-3.
-Although the step X2 → products has the smallest individual activation energy Ea3, the energy of X3 with respect to the reactants determines the activation energy of the overall reaction, denoted by the leftmost vertical arrow .
-The rate-determining step is the one with the largest activation energy, X1 → X2.
+Although the step I 2 → products has the smallest individual activation energy Ea3, the energy of X3 with respect to the reactants determines the activation energy of the overall reaction, denoted by the leftmost vertical arrow .
+Thus the rate-determining step is I2 → products.

 In many multi-step processes, the forward and reverse rate constants for the formation of an intermediate Q are of similar magnitudes and sufficiently large to make the reaction in each direction quite rapid.
 Decomposition of the intermediate to product is a slower process: